-System access control ◆ Establish use rights and responsibilities for database and file access.
-Bystem access control ◆ Resigned personnel immediately cancel all permissions; personnel transfer immediately adjust permissions. ◆ There are specifications for password length, complexity and regular replacement frequency. ◆ Personal USB is prohibited.
+System access control ◆ Establish use rights and responsibilities for database and file access. ◆ Resigned personnel immediately cancel all permissions; personnel transfer immediately adjust permissions. ◆ There are specifications for password length, complexity and regular replacement frequency. ◆ Personal USB is prohibited.
 System development and ◆ In the initial stage of the system life cycle, the security needs of cyber maintenance communication are taken into account. ◆ Sign cyber security and confidentiality clauses with outsourced manufacturers. ◆ ACX personnel will accompany outsourced manufacturers to build and maintain facilities.
 Sustainable operation ◆ Establish daily data backup and remote backup system. planning and management ◆ Conduct system recovery plan testing and drills every six months, and review relevant testing deficiencies. ◆ Internal auditors conduct cyber security operation audits every year and report the results to the board of directors.

-- D. Investments in resources for cyber security management - (a) All new employees have completed the cyber security training. - (b) Participants of ransomware prevention propaganda total 167 personnel. - (c) Entrust external experts to perform 2 network and cyber security assessments. - (d) Purchase cyber security software. - 5.6.2 Any losses suffered by the Company in the most recent fiscal year and up to the annual report publication date due to significant cyber security incidents, the possible impacts therefrom, and measures being or to be taken: None. - 5.7 Important Contracts: None.
+- D. Investments in resources for cyber security management - (a) All new employees have completed the cyber security training. - (b) Participants of ransomware prevention propaganda total 151 personnel. - (c) Entrust external experts to perform 1 network and cyber security assessments. - (d) Purchase cyber security software (one year). - (e) Become a member of the TWCERT/CC. - 5.6.2 Any losses suffered by the Company in the most recent fiscal year and up to the annual report publication date due to significant cyber security incidents, the possible impacts therefrom, and measures being or to be taken: None. - 5.7 Important Contracts: None.